mhellwig/bjgm/README.md

 which means that as soon as a new entry appears (via the post-receive hook above), the jekyll site rebuilds itself.

+#### systemd for jekyll

+What does "we have the following command running" mean?
+For starters, and in order to get everything set up in the first place, just use the tmux (screen would work as well) instance that you have running perpetually anyway (you do, don't you?) and start that jekyll command in there.

+Not that I'm a big believer or proponent of systemd, but in German, we have a term called "Die normative Kraft des Faktischen" which can be translated as "the normative power of the factual".
+So .. yeah.
+Whatever.
+It exists, it is the default on most distros, I don't care enough to fight some [rearguard action][] or whatever.

+Therefore:

+Step one, copy the file [jekyll.service](jekyll.service) to

+	/home/<username>/.config/systemd/user/

+This can now be run with

+	$ systemctl --user start jekyll

+and the output checked with

+	$ journalctl --user -f -u jekyll

+If everything looks ok, make the service permanent with

+	$ systemctl --user enable jekyll

+This would still only start the jekyll process once one logs into the system and also kill it once one logs out.
+In order to make it truly permanent, the admin user needs to run the command

+	% loginctl enable-linger <username>

+which causes our jekyll unit to be run on bootup and killed on shutdown.

 ### on the client